5 Reasons Why The Apple Car Would Be a Gamechanger

 Before I continue, Apple has more or less, axed the production of an Apple car and took more of a focus on software development for existing companies.
-Granted Apple makes pretty solid hardware, it doesn’t surprise me the idea was dropped.
+Even though Apple makes pretty solid hardware, it doesn’t surprise me the idea was dropped.
 However, we never know with Apple.